microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-01.md

 ## Success Criteria

-* Validate you was able to successfully create your Ubuntu Linux Virtual Machine
+* Validate you was able to successfully create your **Ubuntu 20.04** Linux Virtual Machine
 * Confirm you can access through SSH

 ## Learning Resources